Knowledge-Network/AS3-Piwik-Tracker/README.md

 AS3 Piwik Tracker
 =================

-Allows you to track page/view, goal, download, link, ecommerce from your Flash/Flex/AIR project!
+Allows you to track page/view, goal, download, link, custom variables and ecommerce from your Flash/Flex/AIR project!

 License